 What causes the spicy flavor in chili peppers?

-How do the compounds in horseradish and in chili peppers affect the body?
+How do the compounds in horseradish and chili peppers affect the body?

-Air and saliva oxidize allyl isothiocyanate, which causes it to irritate the mucous membranes and produce the heat that you detect when you consume horseradish.
+Air and saliva oxidize allyl isothiocyanate, which causes it to irritate the mucous membranes and produces the heat you detect when you consume horseradish.

-The sensory receptors that allyl isothiocyanate and capsaicin act upon are sensitive to mechanical stimulation and to temperature.
-When the receptors are chemically stimulated, they can interpret the stimulation as mechanical stimulation like being cut or as temperature extremes like being burned.
+The sensory receptors that both allyl isothiocyanate and capsaicin act upon are sensitive to mechanical stimulation and temperature.
+When the receptors are chemically stimulated, they can interpret the stimulation as mechanical stimulation, like being cut, or as temperature extremes, like being burned.

 The body reacts to the stimuli in the same way that it would respond to a cut or a burn, which is by flushing the nasal passages and sweating to cool itself down.
 It’s why some believe chili peppers are perfect for flushing out a cold (though careful with that old wive’s tail).